- Where to Buy

 Twenty-five miles north of Seattle, Trident Seafoods smoked salmon facility produces a variety of high-quality hot- and cold-smoked salmon items for retail, club store and food service customers.
 Kosher certified Kof-K, the plant exercises scrupulous food-safety and quality-control protocols as it slow-smokes wild-caught salmon fillets and portions over natural alder wood in state-of-the art, electronically controlled smokehouses.
 With 100,000 square feet of space, the plant provides efficient product flow and substantial frozen storage space.
 The plant operates multiple shifts year-round and employs approximately 250 people.

 Trident’s Motley facility is located in central Minnesota, approximately 150 miles northwest of Minneapolis and has 135,000 square feet of processing space.
 The plant is North America’s largest producer of surimi seafood products with an annual capacity of over 100 million pounds.
-BRC certified products include refrigerated and frozen surimi seafood and fully cooked “Redi Grilled” salmon, pollock, mahi and tilapia for use in retail, foodservice, and international markets in the U.S., Canada, Europe, Mexico, and South America.
+BRC certified products include refrigerated and frozen surimi seafood and fully cooked “Redi Grilled” salmon, pollock, for use in retail, foodservice, and international markets in the U.S., Canada, Europe, Mexico, and South America.
 At full capacity the plant employs upwards of 400 full-time team members.